2 min read

 For decades, lifters were told to slam protein within 30 minutes of training or lose their gains.
 That “anabolic window” idea was built on old data and overhyped urgency.
 The truth is simpler—and much more useful for real athletes.

 After resistance training, muscle fibers are primed for repair.
 Protein provides the building blocks (amino acids) to rebuild and strengthen them.
 Combined with sleep and proper energy intake, this helps drive the hypertrophy process over time—not just within an hour of training.
+But recovery is not just about protein alone—it’s about aligning training and recovery demands, which is why understanding how much recovery you actually need is critical.

 Inside The Arcos Program, training sessions are built around recovery cycles.
 Athletes are encouraged to:

 That’s not about chasing a narrow window—it’s about feeding recovery continuously throughout your training week.
+This becomes even more important as training progresses over time, making it essential to understand how to structure and progress your training effectively alongside nutrition.

 AFT Fitness Coaching—creators of The Arcos Program, a performance system designed for experienced athletes who already bring the effort.
 We combine evidence-based training structure with practical nutrition tools like Macrofactor setup to help you recover, grow, and perform at your best.